This operation configures default encryption and Amazon S3 Bucket Keys for an existing bucket.

 HTTP Host header syntax

-Directory buckets - The HTTP Host header syntax iss3express-control.*region* .amazonaws.com
+Directory buckets - The HTTP Host header syntax iss3express-control.*region-code* .amazonaws.com

 .